One United Nations Plaza: Turtle Bay study

-The grand plan proposed four sub-projects: a linear park along the East River, a United Nations office building, a mixed-use building with a hotel and an apartment complex for UN delegates, a UN-chartered school, and a visitor's center.
+The grand plan proposed four sub-projects: a linear park along the East River, a United Nations office building, a mixed-use building with a hotel and an apartment complex for UN delegates, a UN-chartered school, and a visitor center.
 The plan would transform the neighborhood, from the mostly commercial warehouse buildings, garages, and lofts into a campus of parks and an office/hotel complex.
 There would be a dramatic twin-tower complex encompassing the land from 43rd Street to 45th Street, from First to Second Avenue, thereby eliminating 44th Street.
 UNDC called for the creation of a superblock, or a self-contained enclave bounded by First and Second Avenue, Forty-third and Forty-fifth Streets.
 The superblock would need to remove the existing landmark twin Beaux-Arts Apartments at 307 and 310 East Forty-fourth Street, except for the United States Mission to the UN on First Avenue.
 There would be twin forty-story towers on the same street, Forty-fourth Street, with a ring of eleven- to nineteen-story structures around the edge of the superblock.
 Each tower would be square in its footprint, but rotated 45 degrees off the street grid, to provide two millions square feet of space and one million square feet of office/apartment/hotel use.

 Both the Rockefeller and Ford Foundations each gave $100,000 to initiate the planning.
 The initial planning called for creating an unbroken park between 43rd and 45th Streets, "radically changing the existing traffic patterns along First Avenue.
 Virtually all through traffic would be eliminated to accomplish the joining of property on the west side of First Avenue with the United Nations enclave" and removing 44th Street from the map.

 The envisioned proposal planned for three "platform levels".
 The top-most, 1st level would be a grand, majestically landscaped park, accessed by a stairway or "gateway" on Second Avenue side as well as from the UN side.
 The middle 2nd, or concourse level would be accessed from Second Avenue at the present sidewalk level, lined with restaurants and retail shops.
-The lowermost, 3rd level, would have 1,200 parking spaces for visitors to the UN and the new UN Visitor's Center, a city bus stop and terminal for the many chartered buses traveling to the UN daily.
-First Avenue buses would be rerouted through a passageway below the Visitor's Center with a local bus stop there.
+The lowermost, 3rd level, would have 1,200 parking spaces for visitors to the UN and the new UN Visitor Center, a city bus stop and terminal for the many chartered buses traveling to the UN daily.
+First Avenue buses would be rerouted through a passageway below the Visitor Center with a local bus stop there.
 All other through-traffic would be rerouted through the existing tunnel with an entrance to the FDR Drive.

 June 1968

-Governor Rockefeller signs a bill for the UN expansion project.
+Governor Rockefeller signed a bill for the UN expansion project.

-The twin-tower idea with three- -platformed levels was encouraged.
+The twin-tower idea with three platformed levels was encouraged.